Reduced blood circulation and hypertension caused by cutaneous folds

 They put more and more pressure on your aging blood vessels.

-Numbness and tingling or Paresthesia
+Numbness and tingling, or Paresthesia

-When your arms or legs fall asleep
+When your arms or legs go numb

 Paresthesia